-A priority of the new HTF allocation will be dedicated for permanent rental housing and supportive housing projects serving homeless individuals.
+A priority for HTF is to commit funding towards permanent rental housing and supportive housing projects serving homeless individuals.
 In addition, the primary goal of using HTF funds is to create units for extremely low-income individuals throughout Colorado.
 There is currently a shortfall of over 100,000 rental units for households earning less than \$20,000 per year.
-Although the initial \$3 million in HTF funding will not be sufficient for filling this gap, the continued efforts to create more housing options for extremely low-income households remains a top priority.